LoginovAP/evt2csv/README.md

-Аналог Event text to CSV Extractor на Python3
+Event text to CSV Extractor analog on Python3